tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 Clients MUST NOT use Web PvDs for direct hostname resolution, or any other capability advertised by the Web PvD Configuration, until that Web PvD has been whitelisted for a domain.
-There are two steps that are prerequisites to whitelisting:
+There are two prerequisites for whitelisting a Web PvD:

 1. Validate that the Web PvD provides obfuscation support ({{obfuscation-support}}).
 2. Validate that the Web PvD is authoritative for the domain ({{domain-authority}}).